 It has been a great honor for me to be appointed President of the Global Virus Network.
-I look forward to helping the GVN grow and develop, both scientifically, operationally and financially as well as to working with Dr. Robert Gallo (GVN Co-Founder and Scientific Director) and all GVN members without whom the GVN would not have been possible.
+I look forward to helping the GVN grow and develop, both scientifically, operationally and financially as well as to working with Dr. Robert Gallo (GVN Co-Founder and International Scientific Advisor) and all GVN members without whom the GVN would not have been possible.

 I hope you will join me.